 There was again much spanking, witnessed in a 1996 Channel 4 documentary.
 But Martindale’s sidetracking Aristasia into an overemphasis on fetish (whether she admitted that was what it was or not) seems to have annoyed many of her peers until she was effectively “silenced”.
-Her last public resurgence was as the female columnist for the whimsical gentlemen’s periodical The Chap, but there’s even mystery here.
+For a time she was the female columnist for the whimsical gentlemen’s periodical The Chap, but there’s even mystery here.
 Editor Gustav Temple remembers inviting her to a Chap party, only for a stranger to show up: “I said, ‘Oh… you don’t look very much like your pictures’.
-And she smiled and said, ‘There are many Miss Martindales’… So we then weren’t sure who exactly had been writing for us!”
-[Edit / Footnote – March, 2017: The Miss Martindale we’ve been talking about seems now to be working as a family therapist in California under the name Mary Guillermin.]
+And this woman smiled and said, ‘There are many Miss Martindales’… So we then weren’t sure who exactly had been writing for us.”

-Aristasia gradually became a sprawling online community (there’s that disconnect between keeping it pre-‘60s real and using technology again) and eventually factionalised and broke apart; its “intellectual descendents” have now metamorphosed once again into something called The Daughters of Shining Harmony.
+Aristasia gradually became a sprawling online community (there’s that disconnect between keeping it pre-‘60s real and using technology again) and eventually factionalised and broke apart; its “intellectual descendents” metamorphosed once again into something called The Daughters of Shining Harmony, while Miss Martindale ultimately resurfaced as Mary Guillermin, working as a spiritual relationship counsellor in Topanga, California.
 An Aristasian embassy still stands in Second Life.
 It once promised “groups of girls to be found chatting at all hours of night and day”, but it’s eerily quiet there now.